Seniors Online logo

 If you or someone you know is in an emergency, call 000.

-The Victorian Government funds Council on the Ageing (COTA) Victoria to deliver Seniors Rights Victoria.
-This program provides information, support and legal advice to help prevent elder abuse and safeguard the rights of older people.
+The Victorian Government funds Council on the Ageing (COTA) Victoria to deliver Seniors Rights Victoria and the elder abuse helpline.
+This program provides information, support and legal advice to help prevent elder abuse and promote the rights of older people.

 Resources for multicultural communities